-A. Each region will determine their representatives to Provincials at each tier (note: the regions for Football have been developed by combining teams within leagues to form groups of more equitable numbers of teams and for the purpose of eliminating the need for a qualifying game at any tier).
-The regions are not the same as the ASAA Zones-please see 9.
-Football Regions for a list of teams in each Football region.

-B. The Provincial playoff entries by tier will be as follows:
+- A. Each region will determine their representatives to provincials at each tier (note: the regions for football have been developed by combining teams within leagues to form groups of more equitable numbers of teams and for the purpose of eliminating the need for a qualifying game at any tier).
+The regions are not the same as the ASAA zones-see 9.
+Football regions for a list of teams in each football region. - B. The provincial playoff entries by tier will be as follows: